c2lang/documentation/documentation/docs/language/builtin_functions.md

 ```
 Note that this also works for [incremental arrays](variables/#incremental-arrays).

+The `elemsof` function can also be used on Enum types, to return the number of elements
+in the Enum.

 ### offsetof
 `offsetof` is the same as in C, only it comes with the language (no need to include something).
 The syntax is offsetof(type, member).
 For example: